Are you looking to buy a home in Gainesville Florida? Here are some tips to help make the process as easy as possible.

 Get prequalified for a loan

 Your first step in your home buying process is to talk to a lender and get prequalified for a loan.
 A short phone call to the lender will kick off the process.
 A lender will be able to give you a good idea of how much house you can afford and how much money they will be able to lend you for your home purchase based on the information that you give them.
 They will also be able to tell you what kinds of loan programs you’d be eligible for depending upon your credit score.
 Loan downpayments start as low as 0% down depending upon the loan program.
+National Loans is one place you should check out for loans related to vehicles.

 A prequalification is not a guarantee you will get a loan from the lender but it does start the process.
 The lender will need to meet with you and gather documentation from you regarding your income, assets, debts, credit rating, etc. in order to determine whether you’d be eligible for a mortgage.

 If you need to work on your credit before being able to get a mortgage, the lender will be able to give you tips on what you will need to do to be able to move forward.
+Visit the SoFi website to get all the details.

 Helpful tips from a friendly local lender: